Classic Salkantay by tents 5D4N

 Weather: Cold, windy, rainy in the wet season

-Your trekking team will wake you early with a hot drink, to help you start the day.
-Hopefully, as you open your tent, you will see the sunrise, over glacier peaks and clouds, lifting from the green, cloud forest.
-Your will have time to pack up and enjoy a nice breakfast, prepared by your trekking chef.
-Around 7 a.m., you will begin the hike, which will be four hours downhill, until you arrive at your lunch spot, called Ccollpapampa, at 2,700 meters high.
-Shortly after you begin to walk from breakfast, you will notice that the micro-climate changes from cold and glacier views, to a warmer forest with green, lush jungle and beautiful flora and fauna.
+Your trekking team will wake you up early with a hot drink to help you start the day.
+Hopefully, as you open your tent, you will see the sunrise over glacier peaks and clouds, lifting from the green cloud forest.
+You will have time to pack up and enjoy a nice breakfast prepared by your trekking chef.
+Around 7 a.m., you will begin the hike which will be four hours downhill until you arrive at your lunch spot, Ccollpapampa at 2,700 meters high.
+Shortly after you begin to walk from breakfast, you will notice that the micro-climate changes from cold glacier views to a warmer forest with green, lush jungle and beautiful flora and fauna.
 There will be many different species of orchids to see, as well as ferns and begonia flowers.
 Humming birds will be above you, a difference from the day before.
-At lunch, you will have some time to enjoy the hot, natural thermals.
-This is volcanic water, with different minerals, which are used as medicine (thermal baths are optional, for five Peruvian soles).
-After lunch, it will be five more hours, on a gradual downhill, to our campsite, called at Sahuayacku or La Playa, at 2,400 meters high.
+After lunch, you will take short siesta and then begin the hike for four more hours, on a gradual downhill, to our private campsite called La Loreta at 2400 m.
 Along the way you will explore beautiful waterfalls, rivers, and again, flora and fauna.
-This will be another micro-climate, called a tropical forest, where local people farm coffee, passion fruit, papayas, oranges and avocados.
-Upon your arrival to the campsite, you will be welcomed by your trekking staff and have time to enjoy your afternoon with hot drinks and dinner.
+This will be another micro-climate called tropical forest, where local people farm coffee, passion fruit, papayas, oranges and avocados.
+Upon your arrival to the campsite, you will be welcomed by your trekking staff and have time to enjoy the free hot shower, hot Jacuzzi and perhaps swim in our swimming pool.
+There will also be time to walk around our ecological garden to see some our garden of coffee, avocado, chillis, tomatoes. and pineapples.
+Dinner tonight will be at our building with views to the Salkantay river which you will hear below to help you fall asleep at night.

 Walking Distance: 18 km